linson13/lora-ticket-classifier/README.md

 ## Roadmap

+- [x] Tie `urgency` and `sentiment` labels to actual keywords/phrasing in `generate_dataset.py` instead of assigning them independently of the text — done; see "Round 1 vs round 2" in Results
+- [x] Re-run training and evaluation on the round-2 dataset and record the new numbers — done; exact-match went from 8% to 62%
+- [ ] Investigate the `negative` vs `frustrated` sentiment confusion —
+      possibly merge them into one label, or make the phrase banks for the two more distinct
 - [ ] Add a small hyperparameter sweep (LoRA rank, learning rate) with results compared
 - [ ] Add a DPO preference-tuning pass on top of the SFT model